yyou12/yyou12/test/extended/mco/README.md

 ### Get All Resources

 In order to get a list of Resource structs we can use  `NewResourceList` and `NewNamespacedResourceList`.
-GetAllResources() method will return a list of Resource structs with all resources.
+GetAll() method will return a list of Resource structs with all resources.

 We can use the SortByTimestamp() method to specify that we want the list sorted by creation timestamp.